Ludovic Janvier

-Ludovic Janvier (24 October 1934, Paris – 18 January 2016, Ivry-sur-Seine) was a French novelist, poet, essayist, and short stories writer.
+Ludovic Janvier (24 October 1934 in Paris – 18 January 2016 in Ivry-sur-Seine) was a French novelist, poet, essayist, and short-story writer.
 He was the grandson of Haitian writer and politician Louis-Joseph Janvier.

+Biography

+Of Haitian descent, Ludovic Janvier was born in Paris in 1934, where he lives most of the time.
+His desire to write goes back a long way, to his adolescence.
+He died on January 18, 2016 in Ivry-sur-Seine of cancer.